core-wg/oscore/draft-ietf-core-object-security.md

 The other currently defined CoAP Header fields are Unprotected (Class U).
 The sending endpoint SHALL write all other header fields of the original message into the header of the OSCORE message.
 The receiving endpoint SHALL write the header fields from the received OSCORE message into the header of the decrypted CoAP message.

+The CoAP Payload, if present in the original CoAP message, SHALL be encrypted and integrity protected and is thus an Inner message field.
+The sending endpoint writes the payload of the original CoAP message into the plaintext ({{plaintext}}) input to the COSE object.
+The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## Signaling Messages {#coap-signaling}